perakasem/hlaa-ia/writeup/main.typ

 == Runge-Kutta Midpoint (RK2) Method

 The Runge-Kutta Midpoint (RK2) method is a numerical method for computing 2nd order ODEs based on the higher order RK4 method.
-RK2 works similar to the Euler method, but introduces a half step (midpoint) between iterations to improve the accuracy of the approximations, as illustrated in @midpoint.
+RK2 adopts a similar approach to the foreward Euler method, but introduces a half step (midpoint) between iterations to improve the accuracy of the approximations, as illustrated in @midpoint.

 #linebreak()